cwendorf/cwendorf/repositories.md

 **Basic Statistical Methods for Social Science**

-This online `Sourcebook` is intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
+`Sourcebook` is an online textbook that is intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
 It contains a wide range of materials designed to assist with the use of statistical software such as IBM SPSS, jamovi, JASP, R (base functions), and DEVISE (an R package).

 [🔗 cwendorf.github.io/Sourcebook](https://cwendorf.github.io/Sourcebook)